demiglace0505/mooc-java-server-spring/readme.md

 ### Directory Structure

 Each part of the course is divided into its own subdirectory, (part#).
-Within each directory, there is a **readme** markdown which highlights my key takeaways, notes, processes, and reflections for that part.
+My solutions for the exercises are located in each subdirectory, and there is a also a **readme** file which highlights my key takeaways, notes, processes, and reflections for that part.

 ### Competence Objectives